Nottingham attacks: School caretaker named as third victim

 In a statement, LEAD Academy Trust said he was a "much-loved colleague who always went the extra mile".

-The trust also sent condolences to the families of Barnaby Webber and Grace O'Malley-Kumar, the students killed in the attacks.
+The trust also sent condolences to the families of Barnaby Webber and Grace O'Malley Kumar, the students killed in the attacks.

 Ross Middleton, executive headmaster of Huntingdon and Warrington Academy, said: "Ian was a much-loved colleague who always went the extra mile for the benefit of our children and will be greatly missed.